 - Vibrant on dark garments.
 The white ink layer is built into the transfer film, so colors remain accurate on black hoodies without the “box” artifacts common in DTG pretreatment.

-For B2B decorators handling mixed orders, some cotton tees, some polyester performance wear, some heavyweight fleece hoodies, DTF eliminates the need to switch between decoration methods.
-One workflow covers mixed orders without switching decoration methods.
+For B2B decorators handling mixed orders of cotton tees, polyester performance wear, and heavyweight fleece hoodies, one DTF workflow covers everything without switching decoration methods.

 Ideal Fabric Specs for DTF Printing